Treloar Shield FAQ

 Events and Timetable

-A timetable for each round is available on the event pages.
+A timetable for each round will be available on the event pages.
 This is a provisional/draft timetable which gives each athlete an understanding of the time they will compete.

 Yes, by 12pm the day prior to competition, we will post a start list that will indicate the athletes in your race, and what lane/position you will compete in.